ilyMessiah/Discord-Spammer-Tool/README.md

 <h1>ㅤ<h1>

-Afterwards do python3 main.py and it'll run the file.Follow instructions from there on fourth.
+<p>Afterwards do python3 main.py and it'll run the file.Follow instructions from there on fourth.</p>